dev-kiranbanda/Microsoft-commercial-marketplace-transactable-SaaS-offer-SDK/docs/Installation-Instructions.md

  - Run the script **AMP-DB-2.1.sql** to initialize the database using your favorite SQL management tool, such as [SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15), or [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver15).
 The scripts are in [deployment/database](../deployment/Database) folder.

+ - Run the script  **AMP-DB-2.2.sql** to update your existing database to 2.2.

 - Add the email for the Azure Active Directory user you are planning to log in to the solution to **KnownUsers** table on the database, with value "1" for the RoleId column.
 For example, if the user is expected to login with **user@contoso.com** run the following script in your favorite management tool.

     ``` sql
       INSERT INTO KnownUsers (UserEmail, RoleId) VALUES ('user@contoso.com', 1)